EuroCropsML: A Time Series Benchmark Dataset For Few-Shot Crop Type Classification: Methods

-\section{Data collection}
+\subsection{Data collection}

-The \EuroCropsML dataset is generated through the process illustrated in \cref{fig:pipeline} and can be broken down into two main sub-processes: data acquisition and pre-processing.
-The data processing pipeline consists of several main steps outlined below.
+The country-specific data for \EuroCropsML is generated through the process illustrated in \cref{fig:pipeline} and can be broken down into two main sub-processes: data acquisition and pre-processing.
+Data points in the dataset correspond to one agricultural parcel and are represented by an annual time series of multi-spectral Sentinel-2 observation data.
+More precisely, a single observation contains the median pixel values across the parcel's area for each of the \num{13} Sentinel-2 spectral bands and each of the observed points in time. \cite{schneider_eurocrops_2021}